 CHC can order testing Monday-Friday at Anna Jaques Hospital or Holy Family Hospital.
 This testing is done by appointment only.
-Test results are taking 7-14 days due to the surge in COVID-19 in our area and nationwide.
+Test results can take up from 2-10 days due to the surge in COVID-19 in our area and nationwide.
+We have limited ability to test in our office based on whether we can obtain testing supplies.
+The provider seeing your for your visit will determine which test is appropriate if recommended during an office visit.

 We have no way to expedite your test results.
 These tests are run by outside facilities currently overwhelmed with demand and need for testing.

-Quarantine: Please note, if you or your child has been exposed to someone with COVID-19 infection, you must quarantine for 14 days from last known contact with that person EVEN if you have a negative test.
+Quarantine: Please note, if you or your child has been exposed to someone with COVID-19 infection, we recommend you quarantine for 10-14 days from last known contact with that person.
 Symptoms can take 2-14 days to appear.
 This is vitally important for reducing the spread of the virus.

 If you live with someone who has tested positive for COVID-19 and they cannot be isolated (such as small children), you must quarantine for 14 days AFTER their isolation period ends (this generally equates to 24-28 days total).